dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 * iMac14,2 and iMac14,3 should transition over to using iMac15,1
 * iMac14,1 should transition over to iMac14,4

+For those using iMac14,2 for AMD CPU and Nvidia GPU should transition over to using MacPro7,1

 ### Supported hardware

 Not much hardware has been dropped, though the few that have: